hechoendrupal/drupal-console-book/en/commands/database-restore.md

 ## Available options
 Option | Details
 -------|-------------
---file | The filename for your database backup file
+--file | The filename for your database backup file.
+If using a .sql.gz file, the gunzip command needs to be installed.

 ## Available arguments
 Argument | Details